AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Requirements

-To be advance to an Adopted stage, a project must meet the Incubation stage requirements plus:
+To be considered for the Adopted stage, a project must meet the Incubation stage requirements plus:

 * Demonstrate a substantial ongoing flow of commits and merged contributions, authored by a healthy number of diverse contributors*.
 * Demonstrable roadmap progress.